nothinglabs/openmelt2/readme.md

 Moving the control stick forward will attempt to move the robot forward to test translation.
 Moving the stick left / right will steer the robot as it's moving.

-(Moving the robot in reverse isn't supported in configuration mode - try not to drive into a corner...)

 ### Configuring Heading Adjustment (LED offset)

 If the robot tracks consistently - but forward movement is offset from the LED's position - the LED offset needs to be adjusted.

 With the robot spinning - pull the control stick back.
+This will cause the robot to translate in the direction it thinks is backwards based on the current heading configuration.

-Then move the stick to the right or left.
+While moving backwards - move the control stick to the right or left.
 The LED will shimmer to indicate that the LED offset is being changed.

 Now - try moving the robot forward again.
-Repeat this process until you are satisfied with the LED heading.
+Repeat this process until the robot moves forward and back in alignment with the LED beacon.
 This will likely take several attempts.

 ### Driving
 Once configured properly - Open Melt drives (mostly) like a regular robot.
 Increase throttle to spin-up.
 Once spinning - the control stick controls left/right tracking - and forward/back translation.